All Episodes

 He did it.

-Because Ma is in the morning Joe zone.
+With Maher, it's a little bit different because Maher is in the morning Joe zone.

-And that's why Ma was nervous.
+And that's why Maher was nervous.

 Because in Los Angeles, where he not only works, but he's ingrained in that liberal community.

-You know what the difference is Marr didn't seek this out either in fairness to him.
+Maher didn't seek this out either, in fairness to him.

-Kid Rock proposed it they both said they were both a little hesitant but they agreed.
+They both said they were both a little hesitant, but they agreed.

-I don't think my audience would have turned on me I would have been myself in front of him I wouldn't have I wouldn't have tried to make peace the way Joe and Mika were trying to kiss up to him.
+I wouldn't have tried to make peace the way Joe and Mika were trying to kiss up to him.

 I don't think he went there to kiss Trump's ring.

-But if you went to see Joe Biden you would have to explain to the audience and the audience the audience on the right is not generally speaking as hateful as the audience on the left in my experience.
+And the audience on the right is not, generally speaking, as hateful as the audience on the left, in my experience.

-As long as I stayed true to who I am and didn't go there to kiss their their ass I think I'd be fine and if I explained all the issues that concerned me which I would have and all the disagreements I had with him then I would be speaking on behalf of my audience as far as I'm concerned and that's how I would handle it.
+And if I explained all the issues that concerned me, which I would have, and all the disagreements I had with him, then I would be speaking on behalf of my audience as far as I'm concerned.

 That's how you would handle it.

-Well I can speak from a factual basis.
+Well, I can speak from a factual basis.

-But I can give you a concrete example and I'm sure you could give me one too but I'm gonna give you the one first if you don't mind.
+But I can give you a concrete example, and I'm sure you could give me one too.

-Obama uh Barack Obama.
+Barack Obama.

-When I interviewed Obama three times I got mail from the right that I was too soft on him.
+When I interviewed Obama three times, I got mail from the right that I was too soft on him.

-So you were too soft on him because I didn't call him a name or I didn't uh dump water on his head or whatever these people wanted me to do.
+So you were too soft on him because I didn't call him a name or I didn't dump water on his head or whatever these people wanted me to do.

-I was tough those interviews are tough.
+I was tough.

-You can Google them and see him but I wasn't disrespectful.
+You can Google them and see them.

-You know what the difference is and I I I'm gonna defend you here.
+You know what the difference is?

-It is now would you go full Barney Frank on Barack Obama?
+Would you go full Barney Frank on Barack Obama?

-But I'm actually glad I didn't have to interview Barack Obama because I would have to sit back even though I uh I and resist the urge to correct him when he was wrong and when he's running out the clock because they always put a clock on people like you and me in those situations.
+I'm actually glad I didn't have to interview Barack Obama because I would have to sit back even though I and resist the urge to correct him when he was wrong and when he's running out the clock because they always put a clock on people like you and me in those situations.

 Sure.

-And the message of the day says that when Joe Biden was elected I actually was rooting for Joe Biden to bring down prescription drug costs.
+And the message of the day says that when Joe Biden was elected, I actually was rooting for Joe Biden to bring down prescription drug costs.

 I was rooting for him to seal up the southern border and to get peace in Ukraine.

-Today no matter what Trump does the haters on the left want him to fail.
+Today, no matter what Trump does, the haters on the left want him to fail.

-Deporting criminal migrants no he can't have that uncovering wasteful did you see Jamie Raskin once all the trendar gang members sent to El Salvador brought back I would accept it as long as they live in his house with ankle bracelets.
+I would accept it as long as they live in his house with ankle bracelets.

 How's that?

-That's the point between the right and the left that I'm trying to make I wanted Biden to solve vexing problems that were hurting Americans.
+That's the point between the right and the left that I'm trying to make.

 I wanted him to do it.

-The left does not want Trump if he cured cancer they'd still hate him Bill.
+If he cured cancer, they'd still hate him, Bill.

-You see that's the difference.
+You see, that's the difference.

-Yeah Americans suffered uh with high gas prices.
+Americans suffered with high gas prices.

 Americans died as a result of open borders.